seanr89/TeamGenerator/README.md

 This is currently only a pet project of mine, using some crummy json files as a test bed for storing content

+Test site is available at the following: http://teamgeneratorapi.azurewebsites.net

 The planned future work is thus:
 1. Complete docker file
 2. Move to SQL Server for hosting